dpranavsaravanan/Todo-List-App/README.md

 # Todo-List-App
 A Todo List app is a simple yet powerful tool that helps users manage and organize their tasks efficiently.
 Users can add new tasks, mark them as complete, and track their progress.
+The app typically features an intuitive interface where tasks can be listed, categorized, and prioritized.
+It's a practical solution for staying organized, improving productivity, and ensuring that important tasks are not overlooked.
+The app can be customized with various themes and features to suit individual needs and preferences.